June 20, 2013

 Message from CFU President – Helen H. Hand, Ph.D.

-Message from Helen Hand, CFU President:
+A Message from Helen Hand, CFU President

 In March of 2004 my brother and founder of Colorado Free University, John Hand, was killed and the school was left without its guiding light.
 At that point I had worked as a psychologist for almost 25 years and had no background in business.
 Perhaps my naiveté was a good thing, for not knowing better, I agreed to step in as president of Denver’s oldest, and one of the country’s largest, lifelong learning centers.